 September’s theme / technique: What’s the POV?

 The phrase ‘point of view‘ in photography simply means the position from which the camera sees the scene.
 It refers to the angle or place from where you shoot.
 Try different ways of photographing the same subject rather than looking at it from front on.
+How you shoot a scene can determine the mood and effect a photo has on the viewer.

 - Use your feet and move around the subject looking for an optimum angle.